+Easy peanut butter recipes for kids are a must for getting protein into my child.
 I remember the days fondly when Sophie used to eat like a champ.
 She wasn’t able to verbalize what she wanted to eat but we knew her go-to foods and it helped her to sleep through the night.
 For about six months she has been such a picky eater.
 We’ve tried several tactics on getting her to eat but the most successful is sticking to the foods she likes.
 We wish her favorite foods were salmon and spinach but we all know a toddler’s palate is more in-tuned to milk and peanut butter.
-That’s why I’ve decided to get crafty with different Peter Pan® Simply Ground Peanut Butter recipes for her lunch box and after school snack.
+That’s why I’ve decided to get crafty with different peanut butter recipes for her lunch box and after school snack.
 I’m going to share three easy peanut butter recipes for kids using foods that you likely already have on hand.

 I love figuring out one staple food that works for my daughter and mixing it up for different recipes.
 Here I did 1 peanut butter 3 ways.
-The first recipe is Peanut Butter Banana Sushi Roll Ups (her favorite after school snack).
+The first recipe is:

 - Whole wheat tortilla roll